Essays and Personal Statements

 - Have your essay critiqued by Prehealth Advising staff.
 You can also go to professors, academic advisors, the MIT Writing and Communication Center and/or your peers to get feedback.

 Feeling stuck?
 Prehealth Advising can help you at any stage of the writing process.
 We are happy to help you brainstorm or revise a draft.

-- Appointments: Log into CareerBridge to make an in-person, webex, or phone appointment with Prehealth Advising.
+- Appointments: Log into Handshake to make a virtual appointment with Prehealth Advising.
 Email your essay to the advisor 24 business hours before your appointment.